gerardnynkeu/Portfolio-Data-Analytics/TABLEAU2-Video Game Sales/README.md

 ## 📌 How to Use
 This is the how to use section.

 Download the dataset and open it in Tableau.
+[Dataset on GitHub](https://github.com/gerardnynkeu/Portfolio-Data-Analytics/blob/main/TABLEAU2-Video%20Game%20Sales/vgsales.csv)

 Explore the provided dashboard to gain insights.